 For a place to be recognized by UNESCO, it has to be of outstanding cultural, historical, or physical significance and meet at least one of the ten criteria.
 They are classified as natural or cultural (or sometimes mixed).

-Here are the 5 countries that have the most UNESCO World Heritage Sites (we’ll have Part 2 of the list next week for even more great places to visit).
+Here are the 15 countries that have the most UNESCO World Heritage Sites.

 Four of the amazing sites are: